A Widow's Game: Plot

-Eventually, she goes to another man in his 40's sobbing named Salva.
+She gets involved with Salva, a coworker who is a married man in his 40s.
 She seduces him and asks him if he will kill Arturo for her.
-It is shown that Salva also works at the hospital, either as another nurse or a doctor, and is married to another nurse/doctor.
-It is slowly revealed that Maje is an emotional vampire with sociopathic behaviors.
+Salva also works at the hospital, and is married to another nurse.

+Maje is gradually revealed as an emotional vampire with sociopathic behaviors.
 She collects men by seducing them to get attention or use them, whether it's because of insecurity, ego, or rebelling from her strict religious background.
-She starts to manipulate Salva, saying that he doesn't truly understand or love her, trying to probe him into killing Arturo.
+She starts to manipulate Salva, saying that he doesn't truly understand or love her, trying to push him into killing Arturo.

-Maje shows Salva the parking garage, as well as the parking spot and time Arturo will arrive.
-Salva tells a couple of his friends about Maje, and how infatutated he is.
-It's also shown that Salva also has a son.
-After the murder, Salva starts to spiral emotionally, not sure where Maje fits in his life, if it's all worth it, or if she even loves him.
-This is made even worse when he realizes Maje is seeing Daniel still, which leads him to step back and take a break from their relationship.
+Maje plans the place to attack Arturo, and sets it up with Salva.
+He has shown her how competent he is, by doing repairs at her place.
+Salva has told a couple of his friends about Maje, and how infatutated he is.

+After the murder, Maje says they shouldn't see each other for a while.
+Salva starts to have doubts about Maje and whether she loves him.
+He is resentful when he learns she is seeing Daniel, instead of him.
+He retreats and takes a break from their relationship, and Maje tries to kerp him under her control.

 Eva manipulates it so that Arturo's family tells Maje that they are close to catching the killer, and know exactly who the culprit is.
-Her plan works perfectly, as it freaks out Maje, and she calls Salva.
+Her plan works perfectly, as it causes Maje to freak out, and she calls Salva.
 When he doesn't pick up, she resorts to pinning it all on Salva, saying he was obsessed with her.

-The police slowly piece together all the clues, phone calls, evidence, and more, Eva arrests Salva and Maje, and they are taken to court to be prosecuted for their crimes.
+The police slowly piece together all the clues, phone calls, evidence, and more.
+Eva arrests Salva and Maje, and they are taken to court to be prosecuted for their crimes.

 Footage of the real court case the story is based on is played at the end.
 The film also explains what happened to each character in the real life story, and honors the fallen officer from earlier.